computationalmodelling/nbval/README.md

 show all the flags that can be passed to the command, such as the verbose `-v` option.
 The ipython notebook plugin can be found under the `general` section.

+## Ackowledgements
+This plugin was inspired by Andrea Zonca's py.test plugin for collecting unit tests in the ipython notebooks ( https://github.com/zonca/pytest-ipynb ).

+It is mostly based on the template in https://gist.github.com/timo/2621679 and the code of a testing system for notebooks https://gist.github.com/minrk/2620735 which we integrated and mixed with the `py.test` system.